Grimm's law

-Grimm's law, also known as the First Germanic Consonant Shift or First Germanic Sound Shift, is a set of sound laws describing the Proto-Indo-European (PIE) stop consonants as they developed in Proto-Germanic in the first millennium BC, first discovered by Rasmus Rask but systematically put forward by Jacob Grimm.
+Grimm's law, also known as the First Germanic Consonant Shift or First Germanic Sound Shift, is a set of sound laws describing the Proto-Indo-European (PIE) stop consonants as they developed in Proto-Germanic in the first millennium BCE, first discovered by Rasmus Rask but systematically put forward by Jacob Grimm.
 It establishes a set of regular correspondences between early Germanic stops and fricatives and stop consonants of certain other Indo-European languages.

 History

-Grimm's law was the first discovered systematic sound change, creating historical phonology as a historical linguistics discipline.
+With the formulation of Grimm’s Law, scholars for the first time recognized sound change as systematic rather than accidental, laying the methodological foundations of historical phonology within historical linguistics.
 Friedrich von Schlegel first noted the correspondence between Latin p and Germanic f in 1806.
 In 1818, Rasmus Rask extended the correspondences to other Indo-European languages, such as Sanskrit and Greek, and to the full range of consonants involved.
 In 1822, Jacob Grimm put forth the rule in his book Deutsche Grammatik and extended it to include standard German.
 He noticed that many words had consonants different from what his law predicted.
-These exceptions defied linguists for several decades, until Danish linguist Karl Verner explained them in Verner's law.
+These exceptions defied linguists for several decades, until Danish linguist Karl Verner explained them with Verner's law.